RawadZaidan/Data_Jobs_Market_ETL_Analysis/README.md

 <a  name="philosophy" ></a>
 <img  src="./readme/title2.svg" id="project-philosophy"/>

-> A python based ETL project that would extract, transform data from different web sources and load them into a tabular database (PostgreSQL) in an attempt to provide a full scope analytical understanding of the USA recession.
+> A python based ETL project that would extract, transform data from different web sources and load them into a tabular database (PostgreSQL) in an attempt to provide a full scope analytical understanding of the Data Job market.

->USA Recession Analysis and Prediction Project, also aims to predict the probabilities of when this might occur in the near future based on the historical data analyzed.
+>The project also provides day-to-day jobs from Linkedin-Glassdoor-NaukriGulf with all the skills requried and their description and application link.
 <br>